jabahum/jabahum/README.md

 ### Hi there 👋

 - I’m currently working at Kumusoft Solutions Limited.
-- I’m currently work with Flutter(Dart), JavaScript, Node.Js/Typesscript,Python(Flask).
+- I currently work with Flutter(Dart), JavaScript, Node.Js/Typesscript,Python(Flask).
 - I work with android (Kotlin/java) for mobile software development
+- I'm currently developing image and facial recorgnition  systems to help in the fight against Corana virus.These are symptom detection systems
 - How to reach me:  email:jabajnan8@gmail.com
 - website : jabahum-coder.github.io